“A diagnosis of stage 4 bowel cancer doesn’t have to be the end of your life, it can be the reason to start living it”

 In 2016 Steve received the Beating Bowel Cancer Annual Achievement Award, the citation was

 Alexandra Leguoix interviewed Steve about how he coped with his diagnosis and prognosis, living a full a life with advanced bowel cancer and what he’s achieved over the past 5 years.

 Click on the image above to go to our YouTube page and view these videos.
 We hope you find them uplifting, please feel free to share them if you think they’ll help people with bowel cancer.

 There are currently 5 videos available on our YouTube channel here and on the links below:

 Here’s an outline of some of the activities Steve has carried out to help people with bowel cancer since his diagnosis:

-As a Forum Moderator, Steve is part of the small team that helps to keep the forum a safe place for everyone, as well as offering advice and support whenever possible.
-He has made over 3,000 posts to date.
+As a Moderator on the BCUK online forum, Steve is part of the small team that helps to keep the forum a safe place for everyone, as well as offering advice and support whenever possible.
+He has made over 5,000 posts to date.